renatomaia/coutil/doc/manual.md

-When this function is called from a _task_ of [_thread pool_](#systemthreads-size) `threads` (_i.e._ using a reference obtained by calling [`system.threads()`](#systemthreads-size) with no arguments), it has no effect other than prevent further use of reference `threads`.
+When this function is called from a _task_ of [_thread pool_](#systemthreads-size) `threads` (_i.e._ using a reference obtained by calling [`system.threads()`](#systemthreads-size) with no arguments), it has no effect other than prevent further use of functions of `threads`.

 Otherwise, it waits until there are either no more _tasks_ or no more system threads, and closes `threads` releasing all of its underlying resources.